 Before beginning the planning process, make sure there is no water seepage in the basement.
 Visible signs are pools of water or drips coming through the below-grade walls.
 Outside, the ground should be graded away from your foundation.
 Any cracks in the foundation walls need to be addressed before starting work.

 Another essential step is to insulate the walls.
-A sound insulation job will effectively separate the damp concrete or block from the framing and finished walls, preventing condensation and mold growth.
+A sound insulation job will effectively separate the cold concrete or block from the framing and finished walls, preventing condensation and mold growth.

 Emergency exits are required in basement sleeping rooms or any habitable space -defined as an area used for living, sleeping, eating, or cooking.
 While that does not include areas like bathrooms, closets, halls, storage spaces, or utility spaces, it does include offices, recreation rooms, bedrooms, and home theaters.
 Learn more about egress requirements.